kuhn-ruess/cmdbsyncer-docs/docs/checkmk/create_hosttags.md

 | Enabled | Enables the Rule |

-Note: that {{ HOSTNAME }} is replaced by the Hostname.
+Note 1: that {{ HOSTNAME }} is replaced by the Hostname.
 You can use every Host attribute here.
 Also, the Rewrite Fields support custom [Syncer Functions](../advanced/jinja_functions.md).

 Note 2: To the rewrite_id field, the cmk_cleanup_tag_id() function is applied automaticly.
 This is important to know, if you wan't to set tags.
 Make sure to use that Jinja Function.